WadBolf/Phasmo-Helper/README.md

 # Phasmo-Helper
-A web app used to aid Ghost Identification and missions in the game Phasmophobia
+A web app used to aid ghost identification and missions in the game Phasmophobia.

 ## Contents
 * [Technologies](#technologies)